kancharlaNarmadha/1B/README.md

-# EX 5C  Getter and Setter method
+# EX 5D IS-A relationship and HAS-A relationship
 ## DATE:
 ## AIM:
-To create a java program to print the product of two number using getter and setter method.
+To write a java program to print the addition of two numbers, read two values use class and objects.Apply the has-a relationship concepts.

 Note: